MicrosoftDocs/dynamics365smb-docs/business-central/across-share-onedrive.md

 For other popular file types, such as PDFs, text files, and images, OneDrive provides file viewers that offer features for printing, sharing, and more.
 If a file cannot be viewed in OneDrive, you might be prompted to download it.

-## Managing Multiple Copies of a File

-When you choose **Open in OneDrive** or **Share** , the file is copied from [!INCLUDE[prod_short](includes/prod_short.md)] to your folder in OneDrive.
-If you edit the file in OneDrive, the copies of the file will be different.
-To update [!INCLUDE[prod_short](includes/prod_short.md)] with the latest file, remove the existing file from [!INCLUDE[prod_short](includes/prod_short.md)] and then upload the latest copy.

-Additionally, when you use the Open in OneDrive action and a file with that name already exists in OneDrive, [!INCLUDE[prod_short](includes/prod_short.md)] will provide a choice to either replace the file or keep both files.
-If you choose to keep both files, the new file is copied to OneDrive and its file name is given a suffix, such as “Items (2).xlsx,” and the original file is not changed.

-If you choose to replace the file, the new file is added to the version history for that file.
-The original file isn't lost, and you can view or restore previous versions of the file.

 ## About your Business Central folder on OneDrive

 The folder and its content are private until you decide to share them with others.
 For example, you might decide to share content with one or more of your coworkers, or even people outside of your organization.
+You can access your OneDrive from the **My Settings** page by choosing the link in the **Cloud Storage** field.
 For more information, see [Share OneDrive files and folders](https://support.microsoft.com/en-us/office/share-onedrive-files-and-folders-9fcc2f7d-de0c-4cec-93b0-a82024800c07).

-You can access your OneDrive from the **My Settings** page by choosing the link in the **Cloud Storage** field.

 :::image type="content" source="media/my-settings-cloud-storage.PNG" alt-text="The Cloud Storage field in My Settings":::